goodmike31/pl-asr-speech-data-survey/README.md

 # Addendum - Survey design

-## Dataset charateristics analysis process
+## Dataset characteristics analysis process
-- Publicly available Infomration sources were analyzed, annotated and standardized according to the Taxonomy
+- Publicly available information sources were analyzed, annotated, and standardized according to the Taxonomy
-- Additionaly, the content of publicly available datasets was analyzed automatically
+- Additionally, the content of publicly available datasets was analyzed automatically

 ## Information sources
 * Language Data Repositories